 Chicago (West Loop/East Garfield Park), October 2016.

 Chicago, Mount Pisgah Missionary Baptist Church, 4600 S. King Drive, October 2016.
-Originally a synagogue founded by German Jewish immigrants in 1861, the Neo-Classical building was home to Chicago Sinai Congregation from 1912 until the 1940s.
+Originally a synagogue founded in 1861 by German Jewish immigrants, the neo-Classical building was home to Chicago Sinai Congregation from 1912 until the 1940s.
 In 1961, Mount Pisgah Missionary Baptist Church moved into the building.
-The church brought a strong commitment to social justice and played an instrumental role in bringing Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference to Chicago.
+The church community brought a strong commitment to social justice and played an instrumental role in bringing Dr. Martin Luther King Jr.’s Southern Christian Leadership Conference to Chicago.
 Since the late 1960’s the church has provided a neighborhood food bank.

 Chicago (Navy Pier), September 2015.